wlcasperSchoolAcc/GodComplex-4262Ridgebots/README.md

 heading/theta: What angle you want your robot to be facing when moving.
 Note that this will execute first before any other movements.
 0 will be the direction you face it when you init the robot.

 # You absolute clowns.
 That should be all the important bits.
-Special Thanks to 9266 Pyrobots and 4262 Ridgebots for moral support.
-I expect you bums to reach Worlds next year or I'll be disappointed
+Special thanks to 9266 Pyrobots and 4262 Ridgebots for moral support.
+I expect you bums to reach Worlds next year or I'll be disappointed.
 This was a completely homebrew project for my team, I expect my teams, if no one else, to be using this library at least until a better option is found or created.

 Zhixun Wang, out.